Quantum Hall correlations in tilted extended Bose-Hubbard chains

 To check the robustness of these predictions, we introduce $\epsilon$: $V/U = 2J^2/\Delta^2 + \epsilon$.
 Since $\hat{H}_g$ is derived for $\epsilon=0$, a non-zero $\epsilon$ perturbs all the terms of $\hat{H}_g$ (proven in Sec.~VI in Ref.~\onlinecite{supplemental}).
 Fig.~\ref{fig:entropy_fluc} shows that $\epsilon$ does not change the predictions for $\mathcal{S}$ and $\mathcal{F}$ as long as it is well below the energy gap.
 The scaling of the observable $\mathcal{F}$ with $g$ can therefore be used to verify the predicted thin torus FQH scaling of $\mathcal{S}$ with $g$ in the eBHM.

 \emph{Outlook---} We demonstrate FQH correlations hidden in strongly tilted 1D eBHMs.
-Future work shall examine other possible emergent properties imposed by tilt at different fillings to explore the concept of vortex attachment \cite{Jain2007,scarola2014} and a possible analog to the bosonic Moore-Read state \cite{Moore1991a,MA2024324} at $\nu_{\text{L}}=1$.
-It would also be interesting to establish bounds on the minimal number of longer-range interaction terms needed in the 1D eBHM to observe a topological parameter scaling: $\sim c\,l+\gamma$, where $\gamma$ is a topologically robust parameter \cite{levin_2006_detecting,kitaev_2006_topological, lauchli_2010_entanglement}.
+Future work shall examine other possible emergent properties imposed by tilt including searches for a non-trivial Zak phase \cite{Zak_1989,Niu_2010}, calculations done at different fillings to explore the concept of vortex attachment \cite{Jain2007,scarola2014}, and a possible analog to the bosonic Moore-Read state \cite{Moore1991a,MA2024324} at $\nu_{\text{L}}=1$.
+It would also be interesting to establish bounds on the minimal number of longer-range interaction terms needed in the 1D eBHM to observe a topological parameter scaling: $\sim c\,l+\gamma$, where $\gamma$ is topological entanglement entropy, and has value $\log(d)$ where $d$ denotes the ground-state degeneracy \cite{levin_2006_detecting,kitaev_2006_topological, lauchli_2010_entanglement}.
 In addition, higher-dimensional eBHMs might reveal similar FQH correlations by connecting 4D FQH models \cite{FROHLICH2000,ZHANG2001} to eBHMs with time reversal invariant fields.

 \emph{Acknowledgments-} H.S. thanks Lo\"\i c Herviou for useful discussions.
 We acknowledge support from AFOSR (FA9550-19-1-0272, FA2386-21-1-4081, and FA9550-23-1-0034) and ARO (W911NF2210247).